elywin/Devpost/_posts/2022-09-09-linuxCommandline.md

 ---
 layout: post
-title: Linux Commandline
+title: Linux Command Line
 ---

-# Why the command line?!?!
+# Why the Command Line?!?!

 - greater control of an OS or application;
 - faster management of many operating systems;
 - ability to store scripts to automate regular tasks